ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 # Problem Statement + Context

 Bundlers aggregate [UserOp](https://eips.ethereum.org/EIPS/eip-4337#useroperation)s from an external mempool into a single transaction sent to the enshrined 4337 [Entrypoint](https://eips.ethereum.org/EIPS/eip-4337#entrypoint-definition) contract.
-It is the Bundler responsibility to ensure every UserOp can succesfully execute its validation step, otherwise resulting in a reverted transaction.
+It is the Bundler responsibility to ensure every UserOp can succesfully execute its validation step, otherwise resulting in a reverted top-level transaction.
 With private Bundler mempools, the likelihood of these reverts are small as Bundlers are operating over different sets UserOps.
 Unless a smart account frontruns a submitted UserOp to the Entrypoint, a Bundler doesn't have to worry about changes in network state such as an incremented smart account nonce invalidating the transaction during the building process.

 However shared 4337 mempools are coming into [production](https://medium.com/etherspot/decentralized-future-erc-4337-shared-mempool-launches-on-ethereum-b6c860072f41), launched on Ethereum and some L2 testnets, decentralizing 4337 infrastructure.
 Multiple Bundlers operating on this mempool can create transactions including the same UserOp, increasing the likelihood of reverts due to changed account states.
 These reverts are too high of a cost for bundlers to operate.